dreamfony/dv/docroot/profiles/dv/docs/story_workflow.md

   - If story is not completed decide weather we want it in next sprint
     - Estimate time necessary to complete

-- Organise a sprint retrospective (SM)
+- Retrospective (SM)
+  - Brainstorm ideas on how to make dev process more efficient
+  - Update this document